 And, of course, keep safety in mind.
 Make sure you know where your kid’s at, as far as self-control and common sense instincts.
 Teach them not to put pins into their mouth, to keep fingers away from the business end of their sewing machine, and get them a special pair of kid’s safety scissors for use with fabric only (this will ensure they stay sharp enough).

 One thing to keep in mind is that real sewing machines don’t have as many safeguards as the toy models.
 The needles in these machines do move faster, and they do not have finger guards.
-However, finger guards can be purchased online for under $5.
+However, finger guards can be purchased online.
 Some manufacturers even make machine-specific finger guards.

 If your child struggles to keep up with the speed, simply place a Popsicle stick or other item into the pedal to limit their stitch speed.